 Glasgow Children’s Hospital Charity

-The Foundation has enjoyed a special relationship with Glasgow Children’s Hospital Charity since the Foundation was established in 2002, donating cash, toys and equipment, supporting Christmas activities and organising special visits and treats for the children.
+We have enjoyed a special relationship with Glasgow Children’s Hospital Charity since the Foundation was established in 2002, donating cash, toys and equipment, supporting Christmas activities and organising special visits and treats for the children.

-Over 168,000 children are treated at Scotland’s largest children’s hospital each year.
+Over 173,000 children are treated at Scotland’s largest children’s hospital each year.
 We are proud to support Glasgow Children’s Hospital Charity in ensuring that each baby, child, young person and their family receives the best possible care and experience they deserve.

 Find out more about Glasgow Children’s Hospital Charity here.